tariqhawis/tariqhawis.github.io/_posts/2022-04-01-how-pbac-with-opa-gitops-secures-financial-data-in-modern-banking-apps.md

 layout: post
 hero_title: How PBAC with OPA & GitOps Secures Financial Data in Modern Banking Apps
 title: How PBAC with OPA & GitOps Secures Financial Data in Modern Banking Apps
+description: What is Man-in-The-Middle Attack?
+How it's implemented?
+And how to prevent it.
+summary: |-
+  Man in The Middle Attack is one of the most dangerous attacks, you will learn what is it, the known techniques, and implementing the attack on a real Minecraft PI Server using Kali Linux and Ettercap tool
 permalink: /:title/
 #hero_image: /img/secure-website-hero.webp
 #hero_height: is-large